 A condolences page on our website with an obituary for the person who has died where friends and family may post messages of comfort and support.
 In memory donations to a charity of your choice can also be left here.

-Liaising with florists for the delivery of tributes on the day of the funeral ceremony (where flowers are available).
+Liaising with florists for the delivery of tributes on the day of the funeral ceremony.
+This can include purchasing flowers on your behalf.

-Attendance of a funeral director to conduct the funeral and sufficient funeral service team members at the graveside or crematorium chapel before the service (for a cremation this will typically be four people carrying the coffin on their shoulders but this may vary according to the situation).
+Attendance of a funeral director to conduct the funeral and sufficient funeral service team members at the funeral venue for the service (whether attending a graveside or carrying into a crematorium chapel for most funerals this will typically be four people carrying the coffin on their shoulders but this may vary according to the situation).

 Collect the ashes from the crematorium (as applicable) and return to the funeral home for storage of up to three months until further arrangements can be made.

 Placing a temporary maker on the grave (as applicable) after the ceremony has been completed.

 Provision of advice and support following the funeral.